$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions: Perturbation theory for line vortex about

 \subsection{Topological pairing}

 Let us first consider the generalized Dirac Hamiltonian with the topological pairing, $H_{gen} \left[0, \Delta_T \right]$.
 We have shown in the previous section that $H_{gen} \left[ 0,\Delta_T \right]$ is unitarily equivalent to two copies of the generalized Jackiw-Rossi Hamiltonian, when $k_z=0$.
-Therefore, $H_{gen} \left[ 0, \Delta_T ; k_z=0\right]$ hosts two Mojaorana zero modes for odd vorticity, under generic situation.
-These two zero energy states constitute a two dimensional basis, which remains invariant by any operator that commutes or anti-commutes with the Hamiltonian.
+Therefore, $H_{gen} \left[ 0, \Delta_T ; k_z=0\right]$ hosts two Majorana zero modes for odd vorticity, under generic situation.
+These two zero energy states constitute a two-dimensional basis, which remains invariant by any operator that commutes or anticommutes with the Hamiltonian.
 If we turn off all the perturbations, namely $m$, $\mu$, $h_+$ and $h_-$, then there are \emph{four} such candidates falling into the second category.
 Together they close a $Cl(3) \times U(1)$ algebra.
-The three mutually anti-commuting matrices, closing the $Cl(3)$ sub-algebra act like standard two dimensional Pauli matrices.
-The remaining one, belonging to the $U(1)$ commutes with three matrices, which close the $Cl(3)$ sub-algebra.
+The three mutually anticommuting matrices, closing the $Cl(3)$ subalgebra act like standard two-dimensional Pauli matrices.
+The remaining one, belonging to the U(1) commutes with three matrices, which close the $Cl(3)$ sub-algebra.
 With underlying topological pairing the $Cl(3) \times U(1)$ algebra is constituted by

-where the last entry belongs to the $U(1)$ part.
+where the last entry belongs to the U(1) part.
 However, due to Nambu's particle-hole doubling of the original problem, an 8-dimensional $k$-dependent perturbation, $ a_k M_k$ can acquire a finite expectation value, only if the matrix $M_k$ satisfies the algebraic constraint